ipums/ipumspy/CONTRIBUTING.md

 2) Try to conform to the code style of the package.

-3) Please add you name and affiliation to the NOTICE.txt file.
+3) Please add your name and affiliation to the NOTICE.txt file.

 4) Summarize your changes in the change log [link here once we have a change log].
 This package adheres to [semantic versioning](https://semver.org/)